Cotton fibre terms

 (HVI mode)

-UHML is the average length of the upper half of the longest fibres when measured on a weight basis i.e. average length of the longest fibres.
+UHML is the average length of the upper half of the longest fibers when measured on a weight basis i.e. average length of the longest fibers.

 i.e. Mean length (ML)